What Causes Inflammation? 7 Key Contributors

 Getting ideal amounts of sleep reduces inflammation and restores the brain by flushing out toxins (13).
 One of these toxins is a toxic protein called beta-amyloid that accumulates in the brains of patients with Alzheimer’s disease.
 Sleep also allows the neurological system to upregulate appropriate neurotransmitters and rebuild myelin sheaths that protect and insulate nerve fibers.

-Magnesium is an important micronutrient that plans a critical role in stress and sleep.
+Magnesium is an important micronutrient that plays a critical role in stress and sleep.
 Supplementing with magnesium, such as Brain Calm Magnesium, may help the brain signal the body for sleep.
 Other strategies for better sleep are getting sunlight during the day, avoiding artificial light, blacking out your room with blackout curtains, using a sleep mask, and forming healthy sleep habits.

 causes inflammation